nickrobson/skillmmo/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Clearly and concisely describe the bug here.

 **Minecraft and Fabric version**
-What version of Minecraft, Fabric Loader, and Fabric API are you using?
+Minecraft version: INSERT_HERE
+Fabric Loader version: INSERT_HERE
+Fabric API version: INSERT_HERE
+SkillMMO version: INSERT_HERE

 **Config changes**
-Have you changed any of the mod's config options from their defaults?
+List changes to the default config here.

 **Other mods installed**
-If you have any mods, please list them here along with their version.
+List other relevant mods you have installed here, including their versions.

 **To reproduce**
 Steps to reproduce the behavior: